hemaximerchant/Logistic-Regression-Projects/README.md

-# Logistic Regression Projects
+# Machine Learning Internship Projects

-This repository contains two Logistic Regression projects completed as part of my internship.
+This repository contains the Machine Learning projects completed during my internship.
+Each project demonstrates the implementation of different Machine Learning algorithms using real-world datasets.

 ## Projects
+- Logistic Regression
   - Restaurant Revenue Prediction
   - Coffee Shop Revenue Prediction
+- K-Means Clustering
+  - Diabetes Dataset Clustering

+*(More projects will be added as the internship progresses.)*

 ## Tools & Libraries
 - Python